03 December, 2020

 1. RELATED CLIENTS AND INDUSTRY EXPERIENCE

-One of the easiest ways to determine whether a 3PL provider is compatible with your ecommerce business is by looking at their clients.
+One of the easiest ways to determine whether a 3PL provider is compatible with your Ecommerce business is by looking at their clients.
 If they have experience working with similar clients in your industry, there’s a greater likelihood they’ll be able to address your needs.

 You also want to make sure your 3PL provider offers integration with your technology.
 If you’re running a Shopify store, your 3PL provider’s IT tools should be compatible with the Shopify platform.
-WSI is one example of a provider that’s compatible with ecommerce stores of all sizes.
+WSI is one example of a provider that’s compatible with Ecommerce stores of all sizes.
 They have the IT infrastructure to integrate with a wide range of retail selling platforms, including:

 • Shopify